d1ntz9s/rawlingsjensen.github.io/README.md

 # rawlingsjensen.github.io
-First repository for me learning how to create websitess.
+First repository for me learning how to create websites.